Audio & Wi-Fi Guide

-Invisible Speakers
+Invisible Speakers for Design-Led Homes

 In high-end residential projects, architects and designers often want to avoid visible grilles.
 Invisible speakers are plastered into the structure, integrated during the finishing stages, and become completely invisible once the wall or ceiling is painted or finished.